GeekEast/complete-ruby-rails/Ruby/08_block/README.md

 # the name must be the same with the function name
 test { puts 'hello block' }
 ```
-- Pass arguments into block
+- Pass arguments into block from function
 ```ruby
 def test
     yield 5